ayush-0110/BlinkTask/README.md

 # Web Application for Image Upload

+_A note: I deployed backend on Render.
+Since I chose the free service, backend service might be slower sometimes as Render spins down a Free web service that goes 15 minutes without receiving inbound traffic.
+So kindly reload the page once if register/login doesn't work.
+Once backend starts serving requests, navigation is seamless_
 ### Deployed link: https://blinkitdemo.netlify.app/

 This project is a simple web application that allows users to sign up, log in, and upload images securely.
 It implements basic authentication and authorization mechanisms to ensure secure access to user data.